hackclub/hackclub/workshops/3d_models_with_zdog/README.md

     })
 ```
 Explanation:
-- Box is a shape class, you can replace this for the shape you want to use…
+1. Box is a shape class, you can replace this for the shape you want to use…
-- We made the 3d model (cube) a child to the main variable (ws) using the addTo element.
+2. We made the 3d model (cube) a child to the main Zdog Illustration (ws) using the addTo element.
 This element must be there, otherwise the 3d model will not render.
-- The width, height and depth elements give the shape a size, you can set this elements to be either a cube or a rectangle
+3. The width, height and depth elements can either stretch or shrink the shape of your box:
+- Width: Sets the width of the cube
+- Height: Sets the height of the cube
+- Depth: Sets the depth of the cube.
+If the value is 0, the cube will render as a 2d square; so make sure to give it a value.
-- The Stroke element gives the model a stroke, I wouldn’t recommend giving to the model a stroke because this can cause bugs, so let’s set this up to “false”
+4. The Stroke element gives the 3d model a stroke, it works as an external layer that you can use to give your 3d model a rounded look.
+Play around with it!
-- leftFace, rightFace, topFace & bottomFace elements give a color to each face of the model, feel free to change the colors.
+5. leftFace, rightFace, topFace & bottomFace elements give a color to each face of the 3d model, try using different colors for each face, so that you can appreciate way better the animations you make.

 ### Rendering

-Now that we have created our model, let’s render it.
-Use the following line of code to render the model you just created.
+Now that we have created our 3d model, let’s render it.
+Use the following line of code to render the cube we just created.

 ```javascript
 ws.updateRenderGraph()
 ```
-This code updates and render your zdog illustration that was declared in the first variable, so make sure to write the correct name in.
+This code updates and render your Zdog illustration that was declared in the first variable, so make sure to write the correct name in.

 Now let's click on the **Run** button to see what happens...
 ![Render image](https://cloud-k11ck8g2n.vercel.app/0image.png)

-Congrats, you just made your first 3d model… WAIT WHAT???
-Yeah, maybe not what you were expecting.
+Congrats, you just made your first 3d model… Yeah, maybe not what you were expecting.
 Let’s fix this by animating it.

 ![woah gif](https://cloud-kr2lyxjbx.vercel.app/0woah.gif)